Sarah Jessica Parker

 Parker made her Broadway debut at the age of 11 in the 1976 revival of The Innocents, going on to star in the title role of the Broadway musical Annie in 1979.
 She made her first major film appearances in the 1984 dramas Footloose and Firstborn.
 Further films followed in the 1990s, including L.A.
 Story (1991), Honeymoon in Vegas (1992), Hocus Pocus (1993), Ed Wood (1994), and Mars Attacks!
 (1996).

 Parker gained global stardom with her portrayal of Carrie Bradshaw in the HBO comedy drama series Sex and the City (1998–2004), for which she won two Primetime Emmy Awards, four Golden Globe Awards for Best Actress in a Comedy Series, and three Screen Actors Guild Awards.
 She later reprised the role in the films Sex and the City (2008) and Sex and the City 2 (2010), as well as the revival series And Just Like That...
 (2021–present).
-The character was widely successful and considered one of the greatest in American television history.
+The character was widely successful and has been included in various lists of the greatest female American TV characters.

 Concurrently, Parker continued to appear in films, such as The Family Stone (2005), Failure to Launch (2006), Did You Hear About the Morgans?
 (2009), New Year's Eve (2011), and Hocus Pocus 2 (2022).
 Further television roles included her portrayal of Isabelle Wright in three episodes of the Fox musical series Glee (2012) and Frances Dufresne in the HBO comedy drama series Divorce (2016–2019), for which she was nominated for a Golden Globe Award.
 Since 2005, she has run her own production company, Pretty Matches, which has created content for HBO and other networks.